Batteries at the heart of ESA space missions

 Most satellites rely on solar panels to feed them electricity once in orbit, but they still need batteries in the first place to kick-start the unfolding of their arrays.
 Once the solar panels begin to deliver energy, a satellite battery works in the same way as a car battery: charging itself up in order to be ready when the spacecraft experiences peak power demand, passes into shadow, performs a manoeuvre or has an emergency.

 Even the Ariane 5 that hauls European spacecraft into space carries high specific-energy batteries to power its autonomous operations during each brief but crucial flight to orbit, including tasks such as inertial navigation and guidance, engine firings and booster separation.
-And Europe’s new Vega launcher is equipped with high-power lithium-ion batteries to power its thrust vector control subsystem.
+And Europe’s new Vega launcher is equipped with three different types of Li ion batteries including a high-power lithium-ion battery to power its thrust vector control subsystem and a high energy lithium ion battery to supply the upper stage.

 ESA’s Energy Storage section at ESTEC works in cooperation with European industry to make a broad range of batteries available for space applications.
 The battery is among the most mission-critical spacecraft components.
 Energy storage research and development seeks ways to increase the specific energy to minimise battery mass and volume while maximising reliability, efficiency and cycle life.